adr1enbe4udou1n/blog/content/posts/2022-02-13-build-your-own-docker-swarm-cluster.md

 Note as the hostnames correspond to a particular type of server, dedicated for one task specifically.
 Each type of node can be scale as you wish :

 * `manager-0x` For advanced resilient Swarm quorum
-* `worker-0x` : For better scaling production apps, the easiest to setup
+* `worker-0x` : For better scaling production apps, the easiest to set up
 * `runner-0x` : More power for pipeline execution
 * `data-0x` : The hard part for data **HA**, with GlusterFS replications, DB clustering for PostgreSQL and MySQL, etc.